Skip to content

 if is_valid(state, choice):

-# Attempt: make a choice, update the state
+# Attempt: make choice, update state

 make_choice(state, choice)